 Linux Security Tools

-To give you an idea of the effectiveness of the course, heres what a few former students have said about it:
+To give you an idea of the effectiveness of the course, here is what a few former students have said about it:

 "Excellent material for security professionals wanting a deeper level of knowledge on how to implement security policies, procedures, and defensive mechanisms in an org." - Brandon Smit, Dynetics

-"SEC 401 took what I thought I knew and truly explained everything to me.
+"SEC401 took what I thought I knew and truly explained everything to me.
 Now, I also UNDERSTAND the security essentials fundamentals and how/why we apply them.
-Loved the training, can't wait to come back for more." - Nicholas Blanton, ManTech International
+Loved the training, cannot wait to come back for more." - Nicholas Blanton, ManTech International

 Security 401: Security Essentials Bootcamp Style consists of course instruction and hands-on sessions.
 To reinforce the skills covered in class and gain experience with the tools needed to implement effective security, there are hands-on labs every day.
 These lab sessions are designed to enable students to use the knowledge gained throughout the course in an instructor-led environment.
 Students will have the opportunity to install, configure, and utilize the tools and techniques that they have learned.